 Leadership, Team, and Organizational Coach

-Andy is a gifted speaker, presenter and writer and has spent years perfecting his ability to communicate complex ideas in a clear and concise fashion.
-He has a knack for systematizing things and seeking to explain difficult subjects through the use of explanatory diagrams, charts and illustrations.
-His ability to connect with his audience is one of his strongest assets.
+Andy is a gifted speaker, presenter, and writer and has spent years perfecting his ability to communicate complex well-thought out ideas in a clear and concise fashion.
+He has a knack for explaining difficult subjects through the use of diagrams, charts and illustrations.
+He is an interesting mix of deep thinking and relevant theory with a big heart and deep empathy.
+His ability to deeply connect with his audience and everyone he works with is one of his strongest assets.
+He is the author of three book including his two most recent, Pushing Back Entropy: Moving Teams from Conflict to Health (2014) and Introvert Revolution: Leading Authentically in a World That Says You Can’t (2015).

 —Dallis Fontenot, Corporate Development, ESI